aurelienHamouti/fake-id-documents-detection/README.md

 Crime and Security of lnformation Technologies

 ## Objectives
-The objective of the project is to explore the possibility to detect counterfeit id documents et currencies papers with a infra-red spectrometer (MicroNIR).
+The objective of the project is to explore the possibility to detect fake id documents et currencies papers with a infra-red spectrometer (MicroNIR).
 This forensic software analyses and detects an anomaly in the signal produced by the MicroNIR.

 ## forensic methodologies